Pál Pusztai: Life

 For his independent cartoon album (1963) Pál Somogyi wrote a preface.
 His cartoons have been published in international publications, and have been featured in international cartoon exhibitions and biennials, which have been internationally recognized.
 As an external collaborator he was engaged in several magazines, and his cartoons could be seen, among others, in Workers' Magazine, Country-World, Women's Magazine, Illustrated Hungary, and Füles.
 He also made advertising drawings, postcards (a series of military cartoon postcards, still in circulation for many years after his death), card calendars, and designed educational and movie posters.
 He signed as Pusztai.

+On September 11, 1970, Pusztai was on a trip to Dubrovnik, and had just gotten done taking a swim.
+Upon exiting the water, Pusztai collapsed and died of sudden heart failure at the age of 51.
+The last Jucika comic had been published the day before his death.
+He left behind a wife, but had no children.

 Posthumous popularity

 Originally a little-known comic primarily restricted to 1960s Hungarian popular culture, Pusztai's comic Jucika gained an international cult following during the late 2010s after the series sparked renewed interest on numerous online imageboards and Twitter.
 The comic's online popularity inspired the establishment of a booru in November 2019 to archive fanmade images of the title character.